 The work was hard but the rewards priceless.
 Through the many interactions between volunteers and residents, a committed group of tree advocates emerged.
 This led to among other things, passage of D.C.’s first tree protection legislation—the Urban Forest Preservation Act of 2002—which was amended this past year through the Tree Canopy Protection Amendment Act of 2016.

 Since those early days our partnerships have expanded significantly to include government, corporate and other non-profit supporters.
 Looking back at the momentum created by all these efforts it’s easy to understand why D.C.’s canopy has increased from 36 to 38 percent, and the future looks equally bright.
 This coming year we’re focusing more effort with our District partners to plant trees on D.C.’s parks.
 We recently formed a city-wide volunteer pruning corps.
-A game-changing citizen science with the Urban Forestry Administration to give young trees the care they need early on to ensure they will endure for decades.
+A game-changing partnership with the Urban Forestry Administration to give young trees the care they need early on to ensure they will endure for decades.

 But here’s the most important message: The partner we need most now is you.
 While government and non-profits can work together to achieve great things, it is the citizens that truly drive our initiative to re-tree our beautiful city.
 Join us, meet our supporters, become a supporter yourself—plant a tree and watch it grow.

 The tree report card rates Washington, D.C.’s urban forest based on four metrics: Tree Coverage, Tree Health, Tree Planting and Tree Protection.
 Each metric is assigned a numeric score and grade, and an overall grade is determined by averaging the individual metrics.
 Details on grading is explained in the appendix below.

 Tree Coverage: A